Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	type IsReserve = Everything;
 	// Who do we trust as teleporters type IsTeleporter = Nothing;
-	// How do we reanchor
+	// How we reanchor
-	type LocationInverter = LocationInverter<Ancestry>;
+	type LocationInverter = ?;
 	// Pre-execution filters
 	type Barrier = ?;
 	// How we weigh a message